Alissa Musto: Early life

-Growing up in Massachusetts, Alissa Musto started studying classical piano at five years old, inspired by her father, Billy Musto, a professional pianist.
+Growing up in Massachusetts, Musto started studying classical piano at five years old, inspired by her father, Billy Musto, a professional pianist.
 Performing pieces by Mozart, Beethoven and Bach, Musto won several piano competitions, talent shows and was featured on local television and news programs including NBC's "Spotlight On the Student Artist".
 To help her combat stage fright, Musto's father took her to nursing homes where she would regularly perform for the residents.
 In February 2005, at the age of nine, Musto made her debut on national television, America's Most Talented Kid.
 She performed a medley of Mozart and Jerry Lee Lewis.

 Upon returning home from the show, Musto won several large regional talent competitions including New England Performs, Rhode Island's Got Talent and Talent Quest TV Show.
 Juggling a rigorous academic schedule along with her musical endeavors, Alissa received national recognition as one of four nationwide artists to be sponsored by Music & Arts Center with new musical equipment and scholarships as part of their "Find Your Voice" competition, "Piano Act of the Year" in the Wonderworld TV Golden Ribby Awards, top 3 in the Music On & Up Showcase grand finale, top 10 (out of 45,000 entires] in KidzBop KidzStar USA and a nomination for "Female Vocalist of the Year" in the 2011 Limelight Music Awards.

 Musto became a spokesperson for the environmental organization, Project GreenSchools.
 As a "Green Rocker Ambassador", she was a featured performer on several New England tour dates at schools, fairs and other venues.
 Additionally, Musto wrote the program's theme song, which she was invited to perform at the Massachusetts State House, where she was presented with a citation from the Massachusetts House of Representatives presented her with a citation.

 Until high school, Musto attended St. Mary Academy – Bay View, an all-girls, Catholic school, where she was the pianist in the orchestra.
 She then attended the Providence Country Day School, where she was a member of the jazz ensemble and captain of both state-championship winning tennis and mock trial teams.
 Dubbed "Rising Stars of Jazz", Alissa's high school jazz quartet was selected to open for trumpet legend, Wynton Marsalis at the Veterans Memorial Auditorium (Providence, Rhode Island).